dettonville/dettonville.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 For people that provide their own `BuilderProvider`.
 We have changed the signature of the `findBuilderInfo` method.
-The `Elements` and `Types` utils are no longer passed in the method, but rather the SPI is initialized with the `MapStructProcessingEnvironment` before each annotation processing round.
+The `Elements` and `Types` utils are no longer passed in the method, but rather the SPI is initialized with the `DettonvilleProcessingEnvironment` before each annotation processing round.
 If you are using the `DefaultBuilderProvider` as a basis you can access those utils through a `protected` class variable.

 ### When will 1.3.0.Final be released?